Eastbourne: Music venues

-Eastbourne Bandstand lies on the seafront, between the Wish Tower and the pier.
-It stages 1812 Firework Concerts, Rock N Roll nights, Big Band concerts, Promenade concerts and tribute bands.
+Eastbourne bandstand lies on the seafront, between the Wish Tower and the pier.
+It stages 1812 Firework Concerts, rock and roll nights, Big Band concerts, promenade concerts and tribute bands.

-There was once a second similar bandstand (also built in 1935) in the 'music gardens' near the Redoubt Fortress.
-The bandstand was removed to make way for the Pavilion Tearooms (now The Glass House) but the colonnades built around it are still there (behind the tea rooms).
-Before 1935 each of these sites had a smaller "birdcage" bandstand; the one in the music gardens having been moved from a rather precarious position opposite the Albion Hotel.
+There was once a second similar bandstand, also built in 1935, in the music gardens near the Redoubt Fortress.
+It was removed to make way for the Pavilion Tearooms (now The Glass House), but the colonnades built around it are still extant behind the tea rooms.
+Before 1935, each of these sites had a smaller birdcage bandstand; the one in the music gardens having been moved from a rather precarious position opposite the Albion Hotel.
 The kiosk in the music gardens was originally one of the toll kiosks at the entrance to the pier.

-Grove Road is the location of two independent record shops and a venue called Printer's Playhouse (which hosts performances of live music and new plays).
+Grove Road is the location of two independent record shops and a venue called Printer's Playhouse, which hosts performances of live music and new plays.